NikolaLohinski/awesome-tools/README.md

 ### Rust
 1. [`gotham`](https://gotham.rs/) is a flexible web framework that promotes stability, safety, security and speed.
 The documentation is full of _almost ready-to-use_ examples which make it a very user-friendly framework.

+## Containers
+### Docker
+1. **Use Cloud SQL with the google proxy side container**:
+    In order to proxify a cloudSQL POSTGRES instance in a sideContainer, you will need a service account with one of this roles :
+    * Cloud SQL > Cloud SQL Client
+    * Cloud SQL > Cloud SQL Editor
+    * Cloud SQL > Cloud SQL Admin

+    Once this service account is created, you will need a service-account key to be available locally.
+To generate one, go to the IAM page of this service account (GCP console > IAM & admin > Service accounts), generate one and download it.

+    Retrieve the Instance Connection Name field:
+    * Go to GCP console > SQL
+    * Select the instance you want to access to
+    * In the `Overview` tab, the `Instance Connection Name` field is under the `Connect to this instance` section.

+    Open a terminal and define the following variables:
+    * DIR_PATH_CREDENTIALS: local path to the directory containing the credentials you just generated and downloaded
+    * INSTANCE_NAME: the instance connection name you just found in the GCP console
+    * CREDENTIALS: name of the credentials file
+    For example:
+    ```
+    $ export DIR_PATH_CREDENTIALS=/home/you/Downloads
+    $ export INSTANCE_NAME=my-awesome-project:europe-west1:database-instance-id
+    $ export CREDENTIALS=service-account-credentials.json
+    ```
+    Start the cloud SQL proxy container:
+    ```
+    $ docker run -p 127.0.0.1:5432:5432 --name cloud-sql-proxy -v ${DIR_PATH_CREDENTIALS}:/opt b.gcr.io/cloudsql-docker/gce-proxy /cloud_sql_proxy -instances=${INSTANCE_NAME}=tcp:0.0.0.0:5432 -credential_file=/opt/${CREDENTIALS}
+    ```

+### Kubernetes
+1. **Telepresence**:
+    Just follow the script given on https://www.telepresence.io/reference/install
+    ```
+    curl -s https://packagecloud.io/install/repositories/datawireio/telepresence/script.deb.sh | sudo bash sudo apt install --no-install-recommends telepresence
+    ```
+    Telepresence is using the kubectl commands so you just have to connect to your cluster using the command line given in the google cloud platform console.
+    Since we enabled the k8s network policies, we need to deploy the telepresence node we will later connect to by applying the following file: telepresence.yaml
+    ```
+    kubectl apply -f /tmp/telepresence.yaml
+    ```

+    Then you just have to type Telepresence in your console: all the cluster IPs are proxyfied automatically.
+    ```
+    telepresence --deployment telepresence --run-shell --also-proxy SOME.IP.TO.PROXYFY
+    ```

+    The swap deployment is useful as it replace the current deployment by your local environment.
+So you are able to debug the code being edited in goland.
+In order to do the replacement, telepresence sets the replicaset to 0 in your cluster.
+    The following command is used to replace the format-worker deployment:
+    ```
+    telepresence --also-proxy 192.168.1.249 --also-proxy 192.168.1.250 --swap-deployment format-worker
+    ```
+    In the case of an non-worker pod, you must add --expose 8080 to bind the port in the cluster

+1. Switch faster between clusters and namespaces in kubectl with [kubectx](https://kubectx.dev).

+1. [K9s](https://github.com/derailed/k9s) provides a curses based terminal UI to interact with your Kubernetes clusters.
+The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
+K9s continually watches Kubernetes for changes and offers subsequent commands to interact with observed Kubernetes resources.

+1. [`kind`](https://github.com/kubernetes-sigs/kind) is a very useful tool for running local Kubernetes clusters using Docker container "nodes".

 ## Documentation